Reading Boot Camp Overview

 The Reason Reading Boot Camp Is Successful!

 1. Language and reading is a function of auditory learning, students learn 6 times faster when listening, reading orally, and speaking.
 Language and vocabulary are mastered with repetition and modeling.
 When a reading teacher relies too heavily on individual student silent reading and silent writing activities, the speed of auditory learning is lost.
 By finding cooperative, creative and effective ways to provide more listening, oral reading, and speaking activities, you can give all learners in your reading class an accelerated chance to develop their literacy skills.
-During all Reading Boot Camp literacy activities the students are ether reading text or listening to text being modeled the within a cooperative learning or team structure.
+During all Reading Boot Camp literacy activities the students are either reading text or listening to text being modeled the within a cooperative learning or team structure.
 The repetition of seeing, hearing, and speaking vocabulary daily in fun and novel ways builds pathways exponentially, the further you get into the program the greater the automaticity.
 By day twenty, the brain pathways are automatic, automaticity has been achieved, the kids had fun learning the 800-2350 most used words and are ready to use them.

 2. Reading Boot Camp is just that, camp, with camp counselors (teacher) providing highly focused fast, rigorous, cooperative, enriching, active, challenging, and fun, and yes reading activities all day long.

-3. Students as teachers, using cooperative learning structures or peer partners for 90% of the activities builds accountability for the teams, and creates personal and interdependent learning that fosters greater success faster.
+3. Students as teachers, using cooperative learning structures or peer partners for 90% of the activities build accountability for the teams, and creates personal and interdependent learning that fosters greater success faster.
 Students are trained to work as cooperative learners, sages, bosses, scribes, secretaries, praisers, and teachers with the ability to run all Reading Boot Camp cooperative learning structures and activities with little assistance from the teacher.
 Students know all expected learning outcomes and work to meet individual goals and team goals.
-Students as teachers multiplies the effectiveness of on task behavior and helps student monitor individual progress and partners progress (Force Multiplier).
+Students as teachers multiplies the effectiveness of on-task behavior and helps student monitor individual progress and partners progress (Force Multiplier).

 4. The 2000 most used English words (Tier 1 Words), Tier 2 and 3 academic words, and the Dolch sight words are modeled, read, written, acted, recited, or spoken 20-60 times per day during Reading Boot Camp.
 Students are exposed to 10,000-20,000 new vocabulary words during the course of reading a vast collection of literature that includes poems, plays, fairy tales, parables, fables, jokes, short stories and chapter books.
 Students build a fast auditory knowledge of the English language using simple yet fun enrichment activates.
 Teaching idioms, cognates, definitions, academic vocabulary, and any kind of words in a boring format will kill the learning and desired retention of any concept.
-Students interact with all the vocabulary in a fun nonthreatening way in the form of games or cooperative learning word work.
+Students interact with all the vocabulary in a fun non-threatening way in the form of games or cooperative learning word work.

 80-90% of Reading Boot Camp activities use cooperative learning strategies and structures.